codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-microsoft-store.md

 1. Navigate to the Distribution section in app settings.
 2. Click **Microsoft Partner Center** to expand the option.
-3. Choose the tenant you have configured in your team/user settings.
+3. Choose the **tenant** you have configured in your team/user settings.
-4. Provide the Store ID of the application that has been set up in the Partner Center.
+4. Provide the **Store ID** of the application that has been set up in the Partner Center.
-5. Provide the necessary package arguments for publishing (`Package name`, `Publisher ID`, `Publisher name`, `Package version`).
+5. Provide the necessary package arguments for publishing (**Package name**, **Publisher ID**, **Publisher name**) These values can be found in [Microsoft Partner Center](https://partner.microsoft.com/en-us/dashboard/home), navigating to **Apps and games > [Your application] > Product Identity**.
-   These values can be found in [Microsoft Partner Center](https://partner.microsoft.com/en-us/dashboard/home), navigating to **Apps and games > [Your application] > Product Identity**, with the exemption of `Package version` which has to be configured by the user.
+6. Set a version for your package by configuring the **Package version** field, to see how to increment this number automatically check the **Version your package** section below.
-6. If you want to publish the .msix even when one or more tests fail, mark the **Publish even if tests fail** checkbox.
+7. If you want to publish the .msix even when one or more tests fail, mark the **Publish even if tests fail** checkbox.
-7. Select **Enable publishing to Microsoft Store** at the top of the section to enable publishing.
+8. Select **Enable publishing to Microsoft Store** at the top of the section to enable publishing.

 #### Version your package

-To version your `MSIX package` for Microsoft Store Submission, you can either set the value as a string, such as `1.0.0.0`, or use Codemagic built-in environment variables (`$PROJECT_BUILD_NUMBER`, `$BUILD_NUMBER`) to automatically increment versions on every release.
+To version your `MSIX package` for Microsoft Store Submission, you can either set the value as a string, such as `1.0.0.0`, or use Codemagic's read-only environment variables (`$PROJECT_BUILD_NUMBER`, `$BUILD_NUMBER`) to automatically increment versions on every release.

-In order to do so, you can simply set the `Package version` field for example as `1.$BUILD_NUMBER.0.0` which will use the Codemagic build number for the given workflow to set the package version.
+In order to do so, you can simply set the `Package version` field as `1.$BUILD_NUMBER.0.0`, for example, which will use the Codemagic build number for the given workflow to set the package version.